100 Notable alumni of

 -

-Paul A. Calandra is a Canadian politician who has served as a minister in the Ontario provincial cabinet since 2019.
-Calandra has been the government house leader for the Progressive Conservative (PC) Party since 2019, minister of legislative affairs since 2021 and minister of long-term care since 2022.
+Paul A. Calandra MPP is a Canadian politician who has served as a minister in the Ontario provincial cabinet since 2019.
+Calandra has been the minister of municipal affairs and housing since 2023.
+He previously served as the minister of long-term care from 2022 to 2023 and Government House Leader from 2019 to 2024.
 Calandra represents Markham—Stouffville in the Legislative Assembly of Ontario.

 -